Here's the Lowdown on HR Systems & Talent Pipelines

-As someone working in Human Resources you’re probably well versed in using HR systems to streamline your recruitment efforts.
+As someone working in Human Resources you’re probably well versed in using HR information systems to streamline your recruitment efforts.
 But, depending on the industry you work in, you might have found that finding great candidates for your job vacancies isn’t always a piece of the proverbial cake.

 In order to stay ahead of your competition and get the first pick of truly great potential employees, you need to make sure you have constant access to a pool of skilled people.

 “Tell me something I don’t know…” we can hear you saying.
 But we know it can be easy to put off investing the time and effort into building a great pipeline.

 But making time to implement a talent pipeline into your HR systems is well worth the effort in the long run.
 Trust us!

 We’re guessing it might be more akin to the first scenario and if your hiring process checklist involves stressed out managers demanding you fill the position ASAP, being unable to find suitable applicants, good candidates ghosting you, and having to settle for an average new hire instead of an awesome one, guess what?
-It’s time to adopt a talent pipeline as one of your HR systems and strategies.

 Easier said than done though, right?
 So let’s take a look at four ways you can give your hire culture a boost and make human resources for small businesses less of a drain on your time, budget and energy.

-Get organised First of all, you need to create a solid foundation if you want to improve your hire culture - and that means getting organised.
+First of all, you need to create a solid foundation if you want to improve your hire culture - and that means getting organized.
 If you’re not making the most of all that technology has to offer you in your HR department, you’re missing a trick.

 Your time would be much better spent on finding fantastic candidates to add to your talent pool or pipeline, not trying to wrangle them into some sort of workable order.

-Make sure you shine Company culture and hire culture are closely entwined and if you want to attract the kind of top tier candidates you know your organisation needs and deserves, you need to make sure you’re offering the world an attractive place to work.
+Company culture and hire culture are closely entwined and if you want to attract the kind of top tier candidates you know your organization needs and deserves, you need to make sure you’re offering the world an attractive place to work.